kardianos/vendor-spec/README.md

 	 If a vendor tool is able to sniff out the source control version and time then that's extra information for a human to manage the package.
-	 Machines only need to know what a package used to be called (the "Import") and what they can be found once copied (the "Local").
+	 Machines only need to know what a package used to be called (the "Vendor") and what they can be found once copied (the "Local").